Optogenetic System

 LED-Driver enclosure & mounting

-We designed a 3D plastic enclosure (Onshape) to hold and protect the board of the LED driver. at least two independently boards are required to drive both right and left LED panels at each half of the setup.
-So two enclosures are also needed to mount both boards.
+We designed a 3D-printable enclosure to hold and protect the board of the LED driver.
+At least two independent boards are required to drive both right and left LED panels at either half of the setup.
+By extension, two enclosures are also needed to mount both boards.

 The front panel of Optogenetics-LED driver enclosure features: